tiegz/raytracer-go/README.md

 A raytracer in Go.

+Sources:

-This is an implementation of ["The Ray Tracer Challenge" by Jamis Buck](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge), which teaches you how to write a raytracer using language-agnostic BDD/[Cucumber](https://cucumber.io/) tests.
+- The raytracer is an implementation of ["The Ray Tracer Challenge" by Jamis Buck](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge).
+- The MTL parser is based on ["MTL material format"](http://paulbourke.net/dataformats/mtl/), an excerpt from Advanced Visualizer Manual (Alias/Wavefront).

 ### Installation